w3f/polkadot-wiki/docs/learn/learn-assets.md

 To destroy an asset go to the Polkadot-JS UI > Developer > Extrinsics.
 If you created an asset without minting any unit you can call `assets.startDestroy` and then the `assets.finishDestroy` extrinsics specifying the asset id you want to destroy.
-If you created an asset and minted units, follow the step below:
+If you created an asset and minted units, follow the steps below:

 - `assets.freezeAsset` will freeze all assets on all accounts holding that asset id.
+Those accounts will no longer be able to transfer that asset.
 - `assets.startDestroy` will start the destroying process.
-- `assets.destroyApprovals` will destroy all approvals related to that asset id.
+- `assets.destroyApprovals` will destroy all approvals related to that asset id (if there are any approvals).
 - `assets.destroyAccounts` will destroy all accounts related to that asset id.
+All asset units will be removed from all accounts.
 - `assets.finishDestroy` will finish the destroying process.
+The asset id will be removed, and that id will be available for another fungible token.

 ### Application Development